Adarshupase/adarshupase.github.io/README.md

 ## Interests
-- backend developement,Recreational Programming, Machine learning and various Open Source Projects
+- backend developement, Databases, Machine learning and Programming in general.
-- LLM's
-- Databases, File Systems and Operating Systems
 ---

 ## Connect with Me